Clone repository with submodules (required for lib/voltcyclone-fpga)

 The code needs to run on linux but can be developed anywhere with a python vers >3.9

-# Clone repository
+# Clone repository with submodules (required for lib/voltcyclone-fpga)

-git clone https://github.com/ramseymcgrath/PCILeechFWGenerator
+git clone --recurse-submodules https://github.com/VoltCyclone/PCILeechFWGenerator

 cd PCILeechFWGenerator